-- present a GANNT Chart/Implementation Schedule of the proposed actions - an assessment potential of the implementation risks, the probability of these risks happening and the identification of measures to mitigate same risks
+- present a GANNT Chart/Implementation Schedule of the proposed actions - include assessment an of the potential implementation risks, the probability of these risks happening and the identification of measures to mitigate same risks - demonstrate the capacity to deliver the project and that they have a contingency plan to compensate for adverse effects on timetable, expenditure, and outputs.

-Applications showing that their proposal is in an advanced state of readiness, such as having already assessed the options obtained or in possession of licences/permits, shall be rewarded.
+Applications showing that their proposal is in an advanced state of readiness, such as having already assessed the options obtained or in possession of required licences/permits, shall be rewarded.
 Evidence of such documents is to be provided with the application.